BradyEdgar94/create-awesome-react-app/README.md

 - > Your terminal is running at least node verison 9 or greater
 - > SQL is running on port 3306
-- > Ideally you create domains for local repos (MAMP PRO)
+- > Ideally you can create domains for local repos (MAMP PRO)

 If any of these aren't true, you may run into install issues.
 If so please add an issue to the github repo so I can fix it as soon as possible.